jamespfennell/texcraft/README.md

   high performance of Knuth's original implementation.
 The Texcraft project maintains benchmarks for measuring performance and comparing them to pdfTeX.
-These currently report that the speeds of Texcraft and pdfTeX are about the same.
-It's possible that Texcraft's numbers will regress slightly as more features are added.
+These currently report that Texcraft is 5-10% faster, though we expect that Texcraft's numbers will regress as more features are added.

 For context, when the first benchmark was introduced Texcraft was over seven times slower than pdfTeX!
-This was despite Texcraft being written in idiomatic Rust.
-Since then a series of performance optimizations has closed the gap.

 ## See also